Jason Voorhees was dead.

-Green parked the van near the camp visitor center.
-Abe got out after Green and the other two agents, whom Green introduced as Vinnie Camiso and Sara Kim.
-Green went around to the back of the van to retrieve some equipment.
+Green parked the van near the camp's visitor center.
+Abe got out after Green and the other two agents, whom Green had introduced as Vinnie Camiso and Sara Kim.

 Camiso chuckled.
-"No one's in there," he said, looking at the visitor center.
-"No one will come within a mile of this place these days, unless they're stupid.
+"No one to check in with," he said.
+"No one will come within a mile of this place these days, not even the rangers.
 Most of the recent victims have been bennies."

-"Vinnie's just trying to sound like a local," said Kim, watching Camiso with amusement.
+"Vinnie's just trying to sound like a local," said Kim.
 "But a real local would know that 'bennies' only refers to tourists visiting the Jersey Shore.
 Vinnie's from Arizona."

 Camiso grinned.
 "You know why New Yorkers are so depressed, Kim?
 Because the light at the end of their tunnel is New Jersey."

 "You need some new material," Kim said.
 "I'm from Toms River," she said to Abe.

 "All right, let's head down to the lake," said Green as he came around the van with a large duffel bag.
 "Do you need us to carry anything, Mr. Sapien?"

 "Just Abe, please.
 Mr. Sapien is my father."
 He chuckled at his own joke - he didn't know if he'd even had a father - but the agents just looked confused.
 "Uh, no, I didn't bring anything with me."
 Unlike Hellboy, who carried a belt full of charms, gadgets, and a giant pistol, Abe tended to travel light.

 Green started down the path to the shore.
 Abe could see the path well enough in the waning light, but the brush was closing in on both sides – a sign of the rangers' absence.